Curate, Dedup, and Split

 For severely imbalanced classes you may also want oversampling at training time plus aggressive data augmentation — both are knobs in the YOLO trainer.

-You learned this in Computer Vision Foundations: random per-image splits leak when frames are correlated.
+You covered this in Computer Vision Foundations and the splits lesson of Building High-Performance YOLO Datasets: random per-image splits leak when frames are correlated.
 On Platform, you can split by:

 - Image (default, dangerous for video data).